CloudCommandos/shares/Ansible Workshop/handout.md

     -i : to pass in the inventory file

 #### Part Two - Introduction to Roles & Tags
 Exercise 1 part 2 will focus on the introduction of `roles` and `tags` module.
-One of the best practices is to keep the ansible environment well organised and this can be achieved through the usage of `roles` module and directory to organise all the tasks instead of writing it all inside the main script.
+One of the best practices is to keep the Ansible environment well organised.
+This can be achieved through the use of `roles` module and file directories to organise all the tasks instead of having all contents inside a single main script.
 If the project uses alot of tasks, the main script will look very messy and hard to maintain.
-Using the `roles` module, user can split up all the task in the main script into individual roles and store the actual task in the `roles` directory, thus keeping the main script neat and tidy.
+Using the `roles` module, users can split up all the tasks in the main script into individual roles and store the actual tasks in the `roles` directory, thus keeping the main script neat and tidy.

-The `tags` module can be use to provide tagging to each individual role task or the whole task.
-By default ansible will run all the tasks inside the main script, however with the use of `tags` module the user can then specify which task to run instead of all the tasks.
+The `tags` module can be used to provide tagging to each individual role task or the whole task.
+By default Ansible will run all the tasks inside the main script, however with the use of `tags` module the user can specify which tasks to run instead of all the tasks.

 1. Create exercise 1 part 2 task in `main-script.yaml`